kasrababaei/swift-notes/SwiftUI.md

 1. adds conformance to the `Observable` marker protocol
 2. changes object's properties to track both read and write access.

 The macro only forms a dependency between the view and access properties.
 This is more efficient.
+It shifts observation from the object level to the individual properties of the object.

 The new `@Observation` macro is more efficient than using the `@ObservableObject` property wrapper.
 If you only use one proerty of an object in your view's body, changes to the other properties won't cause redraws of this view.
 This can reduce unnecessary view updates and thus improve performance.
 Also, observable objects can be nested in optionals, arrays, or other collecitons.
 Observation and view updates will continue to work as expected, because of the property-level tracking of dependencies in the view's body.